TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ConfigurationOptions/Index.rst

 First a category (cat) is defined ("Login").
 Then a type is given ("string") and finally a label, which is itself split (on the colon ":") into a title and a description (this should actually be a localized string).
-The above example will be rendered like this in the EM:
+The above example will be rendered like this in the Settings module:

 .. figure:: ../../Images/ExtensionConfigurationOptions.png
    :alt: Configuration screen for the backend extension